scottdorman/scottdorman.github.io/_posts/2007/2007-05-12-cc-net-vista-sidebar-gadget-0-8-released.md

 If you are interested in seeing the source code or helping Simone on development, he has created a [Google Code](http://code.google.com/p/ccnet-monitor-sidebar-gadget/) project which provides a source code repository, documentation, issue tracking system, and release downloads.

-For those of use who don't have Vista yet (thanks Simo!), or anyone who just wants to see it in action before installing, you can watch a short video showing how it works.
+For those of use who don't have Vista yet (thanks Simo!), or anyone who just wants to see it in action before installing, you can watch a short [video](http://www.youtube.com/v/IQmBEDB-ZWI) showing how it works.

-<div class="wlWriterSmartContent" id="53357c8b-5919-4e32-8c25-305d27c17a37:7b0584d0-79c0-4622-87bb-2be639da7b85" contenteditable="false" style="padding-right: 0px; display: inline; padding-left: 0px; float: none; padding-bottom: 0px; margin: 0px; padding-top: 0px"><embed src="http://www.youtube.com/v/IQmBEDB-ZWI" type="application/x-shockwave-flash" wmode="transparent" width="425" height="350"></div>

 As always, this is turning in to an excellent replacement for CCTray on Vista.